ZipCodeCore/HammingItUpJava/README.md

 ## Hints

-This is an first exercise with tests that require you to throw an [`Exception`](https://docs.oracle.com/javase/8/docs/api/java/lang/Exception.html). `Exception`s are typically thrown to indicate that a program has encountered an unexpected input or state.
+This is an exercise with tests that require you to throw an [`Exception`](https://docs.oracle.com/javase/8/docs/api/java/lang/Exception.html). `Exception`s are typically thrown to indicate that a program has encountered an unexpected input or state.